What is a SPAC and Should We Invest in Them?

 Basically, SPAC is a much cheaper and faster path to public ownership, courtesy of an experienced partner

-- A great opportunity for SPAC’s sponsors secure large shareholdings in that private company
+- A great opportunity for SPAC’s sponsors to secure large shareholdings in that private company

 - Paves way for a much better and greater control